philipwalton/html-inspector/README.md

 ### A Example Rule

-Imagine your team previously used a custom data attribute `data-foo-*`, but now the convention is to use `data-bar-*`.
-Here's a rule that would warn for that situation:
+Imagine your team previously used a custom data attribute `data-foo-*`, but now the convention is to use `data-bar-*` instead.
+Here's a rule that would warn users when they're using the old convention:

 ```js
 HTMLInspector.rules.add("switch-from-foo-to-bar", function(listener, reporter) {